idleberg/atom-language-nsis/README.md

 `NSIS: Show Compiler Flags`          | Shows output of `makensis /HDRINFO` `NSIS: Convert Language File`        | Converts NLF to JSON and vice versa

-## Metrics

-With Atom's built-in [`metrics`](https://atom.io/packages/metrics) package enabled, this package sends anonymized usage statistics to Google Analytics.
-The data transferred is limited to the name of the methods called by the user ([see for yourself](https://github.com/idleberg/atom-language-nsis/search?q=ga+sendEvent&l=CoffeeScript)!) with IP adresses anoymized.
-This helps me getting an understanding how this package is used.
-If you oppose data collection of that kind, you have probably disabled the `metrics` package already.
-Otherwise, please do.

 ## Related

 - [node-makensis](https://www.npmjs.com/package/makensis) - Node wrapper for `makensis`